Adjunct Faculty Profiles

 Ph.D., 1992, Princeton University.
 18th Century literature.
 Home department: History.

 Ph.D., 2000, Indiana University.
 Digital humanities; Romantic and Victorian literature, especially poetry and poetics; Percy Bysshe Shelley; Swinburne; popular culture and comics studies.
-Home department: School of Library and Information Science.
+Home department: Department of Information and Library Science, School of Informatics and Computing.